dannyd2222/cv-react-project/README.md

 # cv-react-project
-This project must be built and deploy to show my personal page.
+This project must be built and deployed in order to show my personal web-page.